JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.4/Notes.md

 JavaScript is an example of an interpreted lanauge.

 ### Intermediate code
 Java is an example of a language compiled to intermediate code and executed on a virtual machine.
+This means it can be used on any device with a Java Virtual Machine.